 - Poverty in Japan – Are there poor Japanese people?

-- The invisible homeless in Japan
+- The Invisible Homeless People in Japan

 2 – Birth rate and population aging